-Plot 3 is the closest proposed dwelling to the closest neighbouring dwelling (Dyfnant) which is approximately 22.6 metres away.
-Dyfnant is located to the south of the proposed dwellings and therefore the side elevations of the proposed dwellings will face the side elevation of the existing dwellings, rather than the front or rear elevations.
-The application does include the planting of additional trees along the southern boundary to minimise the proposed dwellings visual impact on the nearest neighbouring property Dyfnant.
-It is therefore considered that the proposed development will not have a detrimental impact on the neighbouring dwellings in terms of overlooking and privacy.
+Plot 1 is located approximately 27.5 metres from the closest neighbouring dwelling (Maeshafren), plot 2 is located approximately 29.5 metres from the closest neighbouring dwelling (Dyfnant).
+The existing dwellings are located to the north and south of the proposed dwellings and therefore the side elevations of the proposed dwellings will face the side elevation of the existing dwellings, rather than the front or rear elevations.

+Llais -Yr- Afon which is located to the west of the proposed dwellings is located approximately 32 metres away from plot 1 and approximately 39 metres away from plot 2.
+Llais -Yr- Afon is located on the other side of the county highway B4518 and due to the topography of the land is not very visible from the proposed site.
+Llys -Yr- Afon is well screened by an existing hedgerow and it is therefore considered that the proposed development will not have a detrimental impact on the neighbouring dwellings in terms of overlooking and privacy.

+The distances to the nearest neighbouring properties comply with the guidance set out within the Powys Residential Design Guide.
 Therefore, taking into account the distance from neighbouring properties, it is considered that the proposal would not unacceptably adversely affect the amenities enjoyed by occupants of existing and proposed dwellings in accordance with UDP Policy GP1.